BIDS on SPICE

 Step by step guide

 The guide starts here with the steps common for any imaging modalities or processing you want to do using cir-utils.
-MRI, PET and MEG data require different inputs, and the respective process for each modality have their own page:
+MRI, PET and MEG data require different inputs, and the respective process for each modality have their own page from step 3 and onwards.
+You can jump to the respective page for your modality of interest, but you need to have completed the steps described here first.

 0. Know your data